This article was originally published on 22 April 2014.

 How I Do It: I’ve made extra money from part-time endeavors, alongside or in-between stints of full-time employment:

-- I’ve been a part-time professional wedding photographer for the past 4 years, shooting mostly weddings but also the occasional event or portrait session.
+- I was a part-time professional wedding photographer for 4 years while living in NYC, shooting mostly weddings but also the occasional event or portrait session.
 Make no mistake, this is work that requires all sorts of skill, discipline, time commitment, and investment.
-Not everyone can or should attempt to start their own photo business, but if you’ve got what it takes it can be an excellent way to bank a lot of extra cash.
+Not everyone can or should attempt to start their own photography business, but if you’ve got what it takes it can be an excellent way to bank a lot of extra cash.

 - This one time, I was a courier (bike messenger) delivering lunch, dinner, coffee, ice cream, shirts, office supplies, and anything else you can order in Manhattan to fellow New Yorkers.
 My experience was neither enjoyable nor lucrative, but if you have constant orders coming in and the weather is decent, it can be worthwhile work.